GoogleCloudPlatform/gke-anthos-holistic-demo/anthos/README.md

 ## Creating Anthos Configurations

-Anthos Config Management keeps your enrolled clusters in sync using configs.
-A config is a YAML or JSON file that is stored in your repository and contains the same types of configuration details that you can manually apply to a cluster using the kubectl apply command.
+Anthos Config Management keeps your enrolled clusters in sync using kubernetes manifests that are checked into a git source control repository.
+A kubernetes manifest is a YAML or JSON file that is stored in your repository and contains the same types of configuration details that you can manually apply to a cluster using the kubectl apply command.
 This [topic](https://cloud.google.com/anthos-config-management/docs/how-to/configs#examples) covers how configs work, how to write them, and how Anthos Config Management applies them to your enrolled clusters.

-### Creating a Configuration
+### Creating a Configuration Manifest

-When you create a config, you need to decide the best location in the repository and the fields to include.
-The location of a config in the repository determines which cluster(s) it applies to.
+When you create a configuration manifest, you need to decide the best location in the repository and the fields to include.
+The location of a configuration manifest in the repository determines which cluster(s) it applies to.

-1. Configs for cluster-scoped objects except for `namespaces` are stored in the `./clusters` directory of the repo.
+1. Configuration manifests for cluster-scoped objects except for `namespaces` are stored in the `./clusters` directory of the repo.
-2. Configs for `namespaces` and `namespace`-scoped objects are stored in the `./namespaces` directory of the repo.
+2. Configuration manifests for `namespaces` and `namespace`-scoped objects are stored in the `./namespaces` directory of the repo.
-3. Configs for Anthos Config Management components are stored in the `./system` directory of the repo.
+3. Configuration manifests for Anthos Config Management components are stored in the `./system` directory of the repo.
-4. Config for the Config Management Operator is not stored directly in the repository and is not synced.
+4. The configuration manifest for the Config Management Operator is not stored directly in the repository and is not synced.

 ### Example Configuration